-It is commonly held that a ‘forgery’ refers to the production of a false document; an illegitimate document, signature, banknote, or work of art, for example.
-That concept is correct but the word also has a legal connotation that extends further.
+To most people a ‘forgery’ refers to the production of a false document; an illegitimate document, signature, banknote, or work of art, for example.
+That concept is correct in everyday use, but the word also has a legal connotation that extends further.

-In most legal contexts, a ‘forgery’ involves “the creation of a false written document or alteration of a genuine one, with the intent to defraud.”
-It is the latter part of that definition, relating to ‘intent’, that bothers FDEs.
-This relates, in part, to the approach taken by FDEs where conclusions address the propositions directly (i.e., the document is or is not a forgery), rather than speaking to the evidence given the propositions.
-For more on that topic, see this post.
+In most legal contexts, ‘forgery’ involves “the creation of a false written document or alteration of a genuine one, with the intent to defraud.”
+It is the latter part of that definition, relating to ‘intent’, that bothers some FDEs.
+To a degree, their concern relates, in part, to the traditional approach taken by FDEs where a conclusion addresses the propositions directly (i.e., the document is or is not a forgery, with some degree of probability thrown in for good measure), rather than speaking to the evidence given the propositions (i.e., as is done in the logical approach to evidence evaluation).

-In many instances examiners can assess a document to determine if it has been altered or produced in some way that is inconsistent with legitimate production.
-However, it is impossible to speak directly to the issue of the ‘intent to defraud’.
-That facet of the matter must be addressed through other means, aside from the FDE evidence.
-As a result, rather than use the word ‘forgery’ examiners will talk about the manner in which a document has been produced and determine whether or not it is consistent with the legitimate production methods and events.1
+Of course, it is impossible to speak directly to the issue of the ‘intent to defraud’, regardless of which approach is used.
+That is something the Court must address based on all the evidence presented to them.
+As a result, rather than using the word ‘forgery’, examiners will talk about the manner in which a document has been produced and determine whether or not it is consistent with the legitimate production methods and events.1

-Having said all of above, the most common methods encountered in handwriting cases where ‘forgery’ is a concern would be a tracing or free-hand simulation of writing on a document, either extended writing or an isolated signature.
-Other forms of fraudulent document often encountered involve an alteration to some facet of an otherwise legitimate document or the production of a completely illegitimate document (i.e., a spurious or counterfeit document).
+Now, having said the above, the most common methods encountered in handwriting cases where ‘forgery’ is of concern to the Court would be a tracing or free-hand simulation of writing on a document, either extended writing or a signature.
+Other forms of fraudulent document often encountered involve an alteration to some facet of an otherwise legitimate document, or the production of a completely illegitimate document (i.e., a spurious or counterfeit document).

 The words ‘known’, ‘exemplar’, ‘specimen’ are essentially equivalent and used to describe materials or samples of ‘proven’ provenance or origin.
-There are many things that can be determined from questioned material on its own but questions relating to any source attribution require samples of a ‘proven’ nature, (i.e., known, specimen, or exemplar material).
+There are many things that can be determined from questioned material entirely on its own, but questions relating to any source attribution require samples of a ‘proven’ nature, (i.e., known, specimen, or exemplar material) for comparison purposes.

 Specimen samples must be obtained by the client in most situations.
-Along with the questioned sample they are provided to the examiner.
+Along with the questioned sample they would then be provided to the examiner.

 Obtaining appropriate and adequate specimen samples is critical to an effective examination.
 Please contact the examiner to discuss the collection and submission of such material PRIOR to obtaining them.